Lund2005/simple_todo_app/README.md

 ## Next steps
 - integrate local storage system for todos
+  - save order or reorder again on load with stored index
+  - saving checked property does not work yet

 ## Possible further stuff
 - add task category and description